-- 1. Front Inspect the brake pads from in front of the brake caliper. - Always inspect both left and right brake calipers. - 2.
+- 1. Front Inspect the brake pads from below the brake caliper. - Always inspect both left and right brake calipers. - 2.
 Rear Inspect the brake pads from the rear right of the vehicle.

-If necessary have the pads replaced by your dealer.
+If necessary, have the pads replaced by your dealer.